-U.S. and Canadian citizens are allowed to visit Malta for up to 90 days with a valid passport.
-If you want to extend your visit, you can apply at the Maltese Ministry of Foreign Affairs for an additional three months.
+U.S. and Canadian citizens are allowed to visit Malta for up to 90 days during each 180-day period with a valid passport.
+Upon arrival, you will receive a Schengen short-stay C-Visa.
+If you want to extend your visit, you can apply (before the initial 90-day expiry) at the Maltese Ministry of Foreign Affairs for an additional three months on a long stay D-Visa.
 Whether you receive this extra time, however, is entirely at the discretion of the Maltese authorities.

-If you want to stay in Malta even longer, you’ll have to apply for a permanent resident visa under one of Malta’s many residence “schemes” or programs.
-Below is a basic run-down of the most common scheme.
+If you want to stay in Malta even longer, you’ll have to apply for a temporary or permanent resident visa under one of Malta’s many residence “schemes” or programs.
+Below is a basic outline of the most common schemes.
 Note that the details of each program are subject to change.
 For more information, see: identitymalta.com.